kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

    SICK_USED IN NUMBER,
    VACATION_USED IN NUMBER,
    FEDERAL_TAX IN NUMBER DEFAULT .08,
-CHAPTER 4  FUNCTIONS, PACKAGES, AND PROCEDURES
-76
    STATE_TAX IN NUMBER DEFAULT .035);

 And here is an example execution: